maibennett/sta235/exampleSite/content/Syllabus/_index.en.md

 |------------|----------|----------|--------------|
 | Dr. Magdalena Bennett   | <a href="mailto:m.bennett@austin.utexas.edu">m.bennett@austin.utexas.edu</a>   | CBA 6.476   | Mondays: 5:00-6:00 PM <br /> Thursdays: 4:00-5:00 PM|

 All office hours are held via Zoom and you can register through [calendly](https://calendly.com/maibennett/sta-235-office-hours?month=2021-01).
+The teaching assistants will also hold office hours based on a scheduled TBD.

+{{% notice info %}}
-The teaching assistants will also hold office hours based on a scheduled TBD. **If you have a conflict with office hours (e.g. another class is scheduled at the same time), please email us so we can set up another time to meet.**
+If you have a conflict with office hours (e.g. another class is scheduled at the same time), please email us so we can set up another time to meet.
+{{% /notice %}}

 ## Course Overview